The Mighty Unix History

 Portable Operating System Interface (POSIX)

-POSIX is a family of standards specified by the IEEE for maintaining compability between operating systems.
+POSIX is a family of standards specified by the IEEE for maintaining compatibility between operating systems.

 POSIX defines the API, command line shells and utility interfaces.